raydiak/Math-Symbolic/README.md

 The resulting expression will be printed after applying all requested transformations, and attempting to simplify.

+For development of Math::Symbolic itself, there is also a 'symbolic' bash script in the module's root directory.
+This will use the module and command line script in the wrapper's directory, instead of the installed versions.
+It also intentionally does not include blib, since precompilation isn't ordinarily done during development.

 ### API

 At the time of this writing, most of the API is too unstable to be worth